loopspace/Advent-of-Code-2022/README.md

 scope and so to return a value then there are certain `output` registers (one of each type) that get set globally, and which can then be read for the solution.

+Part way through last time I implemented a caching system to save the answers to a file and then read them back in at the start.
+I've copied that across to this year.
+The format of the cache is a LaTeX3 `prop`, so reading it back in populates the `prop` from which the cached answers can be read (or deleted if I need to regenerate one).